DhanushAdit/DhanushAdit/README.md

 - 👋 Hi, I’m @DhanushAdit
-- 👀 I’m interested in Electrical and Electronics field
-- Gonna be a Electrical Engineer on 2025
+- Electrical Engineering Graduate 2025
+- Ms in Computer Engineering @ Texas A&M University
+- @College Station
-- 🌱 I’m currently learning opencv, Embedded Systems, Robotics, PCB Design
+- 🌱 I’m currently learning Digital Integrated Circuit design, Design Verification and Computer Architecture
-- 😀 I’m looking to collaborate on Embedded Systems
+- 😀 I’m looking to collaborate on Physica Design and Verification
-- 📫 mail: lrdhanush6903@gmail.com
+- 📫 mail: dhanushuniapp@gmail.com

 <!---
 DhanushAdit/DhanushAdit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.